rpayeras/aws-serverless-node/readme.md

 # Shop node js aws serverless

-This project contains all serverless projects for deploy to aws, npm workspaces has been added to share dependencies between packages.
+This project contains all serverless projects for deploy to aws, npm workspaces has been added to share dependencies between packages, you must execute npm install from root.

 ## Env variables